Willie Francis: Execution attempt, appeal, and second execution

 On May 3, 1946, Francis survived an attempt at execution by the electric chair.
 Witnesses reported hearing the teenager scream from behind the leather hood, "Take it off!
 Take it off!
 Let me breathe!" as the supposedly lethal surge of electricity was being applied.
 The portable electric chair, known as "Gruesome Gertie", was found to have been improperly set up by an intoxicated prison guard and inmate from the Louisiana State Penitentiary at Angola.
 The sheriff, E.L.
 Resweber, was later quoted as saying: "This boy really got a shock when they turned that machine on."

-After the botched execution, a young lawyer, Bertrand DeBlanc, decided to take Francis' case.
+After the botched execution, attorney Bertrand DeBlanc decided to take Francis's case.
 He felt it was unjust, and cruel and unusual punishment, as prohibited in the Constitution, to subject him again to the execution process.
 DeBlanc had been best friends with Thomas and his decision was greeted with dismay by the citizens in the small Cajun town.
 DeBlanc took Francis' case to the Supreme Court in Francis v.
 Resweber, 329 U.S. 459 (1947), citing various violations of his Fifth, Eighth, and Fourteenth Amendment rights.
 These included violations of equal protection, double jeopardy, and cruel and unusual punishment.

 The US Supreme Court rejected the appeal.
+DeBlanc then began attempting to have Francis's murder conviction overturned citing new evidence and deep flaws in Francis's trial.
+Francis, however, did not want a second trial and persuaded DeBlanc to desist shortly before his next scheduled execution.
 Subsequently, Willie Francis was returned to the electric chair on May 9, 1947.
 He told reporter Elliott Chaze a couple of days prior to the execution that he was going to meet the Lord with his "Sunday pants and Sunday heart."
 He was pronounced dead in the chair at 12:10 p.m.
-(CST).

-Documentary

-Willie Francis' life was the subject of a 2006 documentary, titled Willie Francis Must Die Again, written and directed by filmmaker Allan Durand.
-The film, narrated by actor Danny Glover, chronicles the full story of his case and the unprecedented court battle that followed his failed execution.
-Produced by regional film director/producer Glen Pitre, the film includes first hand accounts of Francis' original trial, interviews with Sister Helen Prejean, author of Dead Man Walking, a book about the death penalty, and Gilbert King, author of The Execution of Willie Francis (2008); and cultural perspective provided by director Allan Durand.
+(Central Time).